Ellen Hall: Retirement

+Although the timeframe is unknown, Lee and Ellen Langer chose to retire in Rosarito Beach, Mexico.
+They would remain married until Langer's death, in 1995.

 Death

-Although the timeframe is unknown, Lee and Ellen Langer chose to retire in Rosarito Beach, Mexico.

-In 1995, Lee died of natural causes in San Ysidro, San Diego.
-(Note: San Diego, California's southernmost district is San Ysidro.
-It is adjacent to the Mexican border and located 22 miles from Rosarito Beach.
-The nearest American medical facility would be in this city.)
-He was 76 at the time of his death.
+In 1995, Lee Langer died of natural causes in San Ysidro, San Diego, aged 76.
 The couple had been together for 50 years.
 Following Langer's death, Hall went to live with their son in Bellevue, Nebraska.

-On March 24, 1999, Langer died of complications from a stroke while residing in Bellevue's Hillcrest Care and Rehabilitation Center.
-She was 75 at the time of her death.
-Her ashes were transported west to Forest Lawn Memorial Park in Glendale, California, where she was interred alongside her mother, Ella Hall, and younger sister, Diana Marie.
-Her father, Emory Johnson, is buried a block away.
+On March 24, 1999, she died of complications from a stroke while residing in Bellevue's Hillcrest Care and Rehabilitation Center, aged 75.

+Her ashes were transported west to Forest Lawn Memorial Park in Glendale, California, where she was interred alongside her mother, Ella Hall, and younger sister, Diana Marie Moxley.